-(1) If the State Government is satisfied that in the public interest, Power to 4. it is necessary or expedient so to do, it may subject to the provisions of sub- prohibit section (5), by general or special order, prohibit strike in such essential service strike in certain from such date as may be specified in the order. employments.
+4. (1) If the State Government is satisfied that in the public interest, it is Power to necessary or expedient so to do, it may subject to the provisions of sub-section prohibit (5), by general or special order, prohibit strike in such essential service from certain such date as may be specified in the order.

+employments.
-(2) An order made under sub-section (1) shall be published in such manner, as the State Government considers best calculated to bring it to the notice of the persons affected by the order.

-(3) An order made under sub-section (1) shall be in force only for six months from the date specified therein, but the State Government may, by a like order published in like manner, and subject to the provisions of subsection (5), extend it for a further period not exceeding six months, if it is satisfied that in the public interest it is necessary or expedient so to do.

-(4) Upon the issue of an order under sub-section (1) or sub-section (3),-

-(a) no person employed in any essential service to which the order relates shall go or remain on strike ;

-(b) any strike declared or commenced whether before or after the issue of the order, by persons employed in any such service shall be illegal.

-(5) No order under sub-section (1) or sub-section (3) shall be made in respect of-

-(a) persons appointed to the secretarial staff of the Houses of the State Legislature, except at the request of the Chairman of the Legislative Council and the Speaker of the Legislative Assembly;

-(b) officers and servants of the High Court, except at the request of the Chief Justice of the High Court.

-5. (1) If the State Government is satisfied that in the public interest, Power to it is necessary or expedient so to do, it may, by general or special order, prohibit prohibit lock-out in any establishment pertaining to any essential service lock-out in specified in the order.
+- (2) An order made under sub-section (1) shall be published in such manner, as the State Government considers best calculated to bring it to the notice of the persons affected by the order. - (3) An order made under sub-section (1) shall be in force only for six months from the date specified therein, but the State Government may, by a like order published in like manner, and subject to the provisions of sub-section (5), extend it for a further period not exceeding six months, if it is satisfied that in the public interest it is necessary or expedient so to do. - (4) Upon the issue of an order under sub-section (1) or sub-section (3),- - (a) no person employed in any essential service to which the order relates shall go or remain on strike; - (b) any strike declared or commenced whether before or after the issue of the order, by persons employed in any such service shall be illegal. - (5) No order under sub-section (1) or sub-section (3) shall be made in respect of- - (a) persons appointed to the secretarial staff of the Houses of the State Legislature, except at the request of the Chairman of the Legislative Council and the Speaker of the Legislative Assembly; - (b) officers and employees of the High Court, except at the request of the Chief Justice of the High Court. - 5.
+(1) If the State Government is satisfied that in the public interest, it is Power to necessary or expedient so to do, it may, by general or special order, prohibit lock out lock-out in any establishment pertaining to any essential service specified in the certain order.

-certain establish-

-(2) An order made under sub-section (1) shall be published in such ments. manner as the State Government considers best calculated to bring it to the notice of the persons affected by the order.

-(3) An order made under sub-section (1) shall be in force for six months only, but the State Government may, by a like order, extend it for a further period not exceeding six months, if it is satisfied that in the public interest, it is necessary so to do.

-(4) Upon the issue of an order under sub-section (1) or sub-section (3),-

-(a) no employer in relation to an establishment to which the order applies shall declare or commence any lock-out;

-(b) any lock-out declared or commenced whether before or after the issue of the order, by any employer in relation to an establishment to which the order applies, shall be illegal.

-(5) Any employer in relation to an establishment who commences, continues or otherwise acts in furtherance of a lock-out which is illegal under this section, shall, on conviction, be punishable with imprisonment for a term which may extend to six months, or with fine which may extend to two thousand rupees, or with both.

-6. (1) If the State Government is satisfied that in the public interest it Power to is necessary or expedient so to do, it may, by general or special order, prohibit prohibit lay-off, on any ground other than shortage of power or natural calamity, of lay-off in any workman (other than a badli workman or a casual workman) whose name establishments. is borne on the muster roll of any establishment pertaining to any essential service specified in the order.
+lock-out in establishments.